Is there life beyond WhatsApp?

 WhatsApp can limit the forwarding function so that we think before we act: who might be interested in that message? what it says?
 That limits the constant bombardment that collapses our attention.

-Nevertheless, responsibility remains individual.
-Save our chats and groups, Preventing misinformation and tension from colonizing our conversations is in our hands.
-We just have to act responsibly, in a civilized way.
+However, responsibility remains individual.
+Saving our chats and groups, preventing misinformation and tension from colonizing our conversations is in our hands.
+We just have to act responsibly, in a civilized manner.

 WhatsApp, a necessity?